sean-reed/pygments-simtalk/README.md

 See the Pygments docs and use language name `simtalk`.

 ## Bugs and Issues
-Please create an issue if you encounter any problems with the syntax highlighting.
+Please [create an issue on the GitHub project page](https://github.com/sean-reed/pygments-simtalk/issues) if you encounter any problems with the syntax highlighting.
 Please include a minimal code sample along with a description of what you expect to see and what you actually see.